HattriQ: Designing Integrated Gradients for Feature Attribution in Quantum Machine Learning: Abstract

 \section{Abstract}

 Quantum machine learning (QML) algorithms have demonstrated early promise across hardware platforms, but remain difficult to interpret due to the inherent opacity of quantum state evolution.
 Widely used classical interpretability methods, such as integrated gradients and surrogate-based sensitivity analysis, are not directly compatible with quantum circuits due to measurement collapse and the exponential complexity of simulating state evolution.
-In this work, we introduce \sol{}, a general-purpose framework to compute amplitude-based input attribution scores in circuit-based QML models. \sol{} supports the widely-used input amplitude embedding feature encoding scheme and uses a Hadamard test–based construction to compute input gradients directly on quantum hardware to generate provably faithful attributions.
-We validate \sol{} on classification tasks across several datasets (Bars and Stripes, MNIST, and FashionMNIST).
+In this work, we introduce \sol{}, a general-purpose framework for computing amplitude-based input-attribution scores in circuit-based QML models. \sol{} supports the widely-used input amplitude embedding feature encoding scheme and uses a Hadamard test–based construction to compute input gradients directly on quantum hardware to compute integrated gradient attributions.
+We validate \sol{} on classification tasks across several datasets (Bars and Stripes, MNIST, FashionMNIST, and TFIM quantum data).